0x48lab/hackcraft2-vscode-extension/README.md

 - 3D view display
 - Server connection management
 - Script execution/stop
+- Automatic pet selection
+- Easy-to-use run button in the editor

 ## Troubleshooting

 - If you can't connect:
-  - Verify the server address and port number
+  - Verify your server settings in VSCode Settings
   - Check if the Minecraft server is running
   - Check firewall settings

 - If the script doesn't run:
-  - Make sure an entity is selected
+  - Make sure you're connected to the server
-  - Verify server connection
+  - Verify that a pet is selected
   - Check for syntax errors in your code

 ## Links